sdrib/HipsterFill/README.md

 NOTE: Currently only works with Sketch Beta (2.1.2)

 todo:
-* shortcut
+* shortcut support
-* user input
+* user input, ask for the numbers of paragraphs
 * see if selected layer is a text layer
-* an output when no internet connection is available
+* an output when there is no internet connection is available
-* fix the resize issue
+* fix the resize issue, refresh?

-### Thanks to:
+### Many thanks to:
-* @bohemiancoding for the awesome Sketch and the help!
+* [@bohemiancoding](https://twitter.com/bohemiancoding) for the awesome Sketch and the help!
 * @boogah for hipsteripsum!